- Need some help?

-The “Search result” summarises the search and indicates the number of objects found.
+The search results summarise the search and indicates the number of objects found.

 If you reach an object page from a collection page, you can scroll through all of the objects in the collection by moving your cursor over the preview and clicking on the right and left arrows that appear at the top of the image.

-- Object details: appears when front and rear versions of the object are available (e.g. front and back of a photograph)
+- Object details: appears when front and back versions of the object are available (e.g. front and back of a photograph)

 - Object relationships: appears when a relationship has been set up between the current object and another object in the Phaidra system